ionic-enterprise/security-trifecta-vue/README.md

 In order to cleanly handle operating offline, this application contains both database and Restful API related CRUD operations.
 Having a look at the tasting notes, we have the following files:

 - `src/use/tasting-notes-api.ts` - perform tasting notes related CRUD operations against the Restful API
-- `src/use/tasting-notes-database.ts` - perform tasting notes related CRUD operations agsainst the local database
+- `src/use/tasting-notes-database.ts` - perform tasting notes related CRUD operations against the local database
 - `src/use/tasting-notes.ts` - determine if the application is running in a mobile or a web-based context and behave accordingly

 Splitting the responsibilities like this not only adheres to the best-practices of the Single Responsibility Principle, but it also allows use to more cleanly perform the synchronization operations.

 ### Mobile (Offline First)

 The mobile code is written using an offline first methodology.
 As such, all READ operations comes from the data currently in the database.
-Similarily, CREATE and UPDATE operations create and update data in the database, marking it as with an INSERT or UPDATE status, and DELETE operations mark the row in the database with a DELETE status.
+Similarly, CREATE and UPDATE operations create and update data in the database, marking it as with an INSERT or UPDATE status, and DELETE operations mark the row in the database with a DELETE status.

 At appropriate times, the data is then synchronized with the backend Restful API.
 In this application, those "appropriate times" are at login and whenever the user performs a manual sync via the sync button.